Skip to Content

 dog with green and pink holi surrounding it

-Holi has become popular all over the world, inspiring concerts and local 5K races where people are showered with bursts of color from water balloons or powdered compounds.
-The colors may look amazing, but their safety for dogs is questionable at the very least.
+Holi has become popular all over the world, inspiring concerts and local 5K races where people are showered with bursts of vivid colors from water balloons or powdered compounds.
+The colors may look amazing, but their safety for dogs is questionable.

 What exactly is in Holi colors?

-Although ancient Holi colors were made from berries, flowers and spices, today’s liquid and powdered colors can contain lead oxide, aluminum bromide, mercury sulphite, copper sulphate and mold.
+Although ancient Holi colors were made from berries, flowers, and spices, today’s liquid and powdered colors can contain heavy metals like lead oxide, aluminum bromide, mercury sulphite, copper sulphate, and even mold.

-Some events claim to use only certified non-toxic colors that contain no heavy metals and are made from cornstarch, baking soda and FD&C (food-approved) dyes instead.
-However, they still recommend wearing glasses or goggles to protect your eyes and a bandana or mask to shield your nose and mouth, which is difficult to do for dogs.
+Some events claim to use only certified non-toxic colors that contain no heavy metals and are made from cornstarch, baking soda, and FD&C (food-approved) dyes instead.
+However, they still recommend wearing glasses or goggles to protect your eyes and a bandana or mask to shield your nose and mouth, which is difficult to achieve with dogs.

-Also, modern color manufacturing is poorly regulated and testing has found potentially toxic substances like malachite green, carcinogens, rhodamine and gentian violet in some of today’s Holi colors.
+Also, modern color manufacturing is poorly regulated and testing has found potentially toxic substances like malachite green, suspected carcinogens, rhodamine, and gentian violet in some of today’s Holi colors.

 How can Holi affect your dog’s health?

-Dogs like to lick their bodies and if they’re covered in colors, they’ll consume the ingredients in those dyes, which could lead to stomach or gastrointestinal issues.
-Also, breathing the dust from the colored powder may cause respiratory problems.
+Dogs like to lick their bodies and if they’re covered in colored powdered or liquid, they’ll consume the ingredients in those dyes, which could lead to stomach or gastrointestinal issues.
+Also, breathing the dust from the colored powder may cause respiratory problems, and can irritate your dog’s eyes due to the granularity of the powder.

-If your dog is accidentally colorized, use a mild dog shampoo to remove all of the dye.
+If your dog is accidentally colorized, use a mild dog shampoo to remove all of the dye as quickly as possible.
 If there’s any skin irritation, take your dog to your veterinarian immediately.
-Watch for signs of poisoning: vomiting, loose stools, excessive drooling and behavioral changes.
+Watch for signs of poisoning: vomiting, loose stools, excessive drooling, and behavioral changes.

 If your dog has any of these symptoms, call the ASPCA Animal Poison Control hotline: